jig/aritmetica/readme.md

 ### Client Launch ###

 Client invokes server provided aritmetic provides.
 Use client --help for further instructions.
+It can start several concurrent connections.